MuhdNihalCY/AI-based-blog-platform/SRS.md

 This system is a **standalone, self-monetizing blogging platform**.
 It removes the need for external services like WordPress, providing complete control over the entire content pipeline.
 The design prioritizes automation and efficiency to minimize administrative effort and maximize passive income potential.

 #### 2.2 User Classes and Characteristics
-* **Administrator:** The single user who will set up, configure, and monitor the platform.
-The Admin requires no coding knowledge for day-to-day use but must be able to understand and configure system-level settings.
+* **Master Administrator:** The primary user who will set up, configure, and monitor the platform.
+The Master Admin has super_admin privileges and is created automatically during system setup.
+Default credentials: Username: `admin`, Email: `admin@aiblogplatform.com`, Password: `Admin@2024!`.
+The Master Admin requires no coding knowledge for day-to-day use but must be able to understand and configure system-level settings.
 Their primary interaction is with the secure admin dashboard.
+* **Administrator:** Additional admin users who can be created by the Master Administrator.
+They have admin privileges but cannot perform system-level operations like creating other admin accounts.
 * **Reader:** The public audience.
 They will experience a fast, responsive, and visually appealing blog designed for optimal readability and user engagement.
 Their interactions are limited to consuming content and engaging with on-page elements.

 #### 2.3 Operating Environment